 There is no statutory requirement in Oregon for the board to approve minutes for either public or executive session.
 Robert’s Rules of Order treats approval of the minutes as part of the normal and expected order of business.
 Most boards have adopted a policy stating the board will follow Robert’s Rules of Order, and most vote to adopt the public session minutes.
 The problems start with how to vote to approve the executive session minutes.
-Executive session minutes are an exempt public record.
-In order for the board to review and discuss them, the board needs to hold another executive session, which generates another set of executive session minutes…which necessitates another executive session to review and discuss them, and the cycle just goes on and on.
+In many instances, the executive session minutes may be excluded from disclosure (ORS 192.650).
+In order for the board to review and discuss the executive session minutes, the board would need to hold another executive session, which generates another set of executive session minutes…which necessitates another executive session to review and discuss them, and the cycle just goes on and on.
 Consequently, most boards do not review or vote to approve executive session minutes.
 Some boards have begun to audio tape their executive sessions and keep them as the only minutes.

 The records retention requirements for K-12 and ESD school boards provide that anything which must be kept for a period of 100 years or more (this includes minutes) cannot be kept only in electronic format, unless an exception is granted by the State Archivists in accordance with OAR 166-017-0045(3).”
 Minutes, including executive session minutes, must be retained in hard copy or on microfilm for the entire scheduled retention period, unless an exception has been granted.